eclipse-archived/codewind-vscode/README.md

 2. Open the **Codewind** view in the Explorer view group or enter `Focus on Codewind View` into the [**Command Palette**](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
 If you do not see the Codewind view in either the Explorer view or the **Command Palette**, the extension did not install correctly.
 3. Codewind requires the installation of additional Docker images to run.
 Choose **Install** when prompted to complete the installation.
 The installation may take a few minutes to complete.
 Codewind creates a folder called `codewind-workspace` within your home directory to contain your projects.
 On Windows, this is the `C:\codewind-workspace` directory.
 When the installation is complete, you can open the `codewind-workspace` folder or a project within the workspace as your VS Code workspace.
 The tools offer to open the workspace for you if it’s not open already.

+For more information, see [Installing Codewind for VS Code](https://www.eclipse.org/codewind/mdtvscinstallinfo.html)

 ## Using Codewind for VS Code
 To see the actions available, open the [**Command Palette**](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and type `Codewind`.</br>